 Common Carp and Goldfish are widely distributed across sampling sites, with Eastern Gambusia more common in the slower flowing waters.
 Redfin are also distributed throughout, but in lower abundances.
-Weatherloach are increasing in distribution and abundance and are found in slower flowing areas, often in silt substrate.
-Weatherloach often disperse during floods.

-Other native fish species known from the Gunbwer Creek
+Other native fish species known from the Gunbower Creek

 Some fish species known to occur in the Gunbower Creek system have never been recorded during NFRC surveys.
 For example, no Flatheaded Galaxias or Freshwater Catfish have been detected in the surveys, but these species are more common in offstream habitats (such as billabongs, lagoons and wetlands), with Freshwater Catfish detected in permanent offstream habitats regularly by The Living Murray surveys.
 No Obscure Galaxias have been recorded during the surveys.
 No Southern Pygmy Perch have been recorded during the NFRC surveys and this species has been absent from the Gunbower Creek system for over 30 years.
 These species outlined above are hard to detect using the NFRC sampling methodology.